 When the Disney Dining Plan returns you’ll be able to add it to your Walt Disney vacation as a resort guest.
 Disney resort guests also get earlier access on the My Disney Experience app to purchase Individual Lightning Lane (a la carte) time slots that aren’t available through Genie+ service.
-On-property guests are able to book at 7am vs. off-property guests who can only purchase ILL when the park opens.
+On-property guests can book at 7 am vs. off-property guests who can only purchase ILL when the park opens.

 SheBuysTravel Tip: One GIANT perk of the room types offered through DVC point rental is that they all come with a kitchenette or full kitchen.
 You can even have groceries and snacks delivered before you arrive for your Disney vacation!

 How Much Can You Save by Using Rented DVC Points?